+1 727 458 5882

 Those who don't want to go far (to Berlin) are welcome to explore what port proximity has to offer: Rostock & Warnemuende, two charming hanseatic towns with stunning architecture, interesting history and lots of photo opportunities!

 Warnemünde is a Baltic seaside resort and a district of the city of Rostock.
 Founded in about 1200, Warnemünde was for centuries a small fishing village.
-Being a centre of maritime traffic, the district of Warnemünde comprises numerous navigational aids, the oldest being the lighthouse, built in 1897, and still currently in use.
-In the summer, the tower, approximately 37 metres (121 ft) high, allows visitors to enjoy an impressive view over the Baltic Sea and the northern districts of Rostock.
+Being a center of maritime traffic, the district of Warnemünde comprises numerous navigational aids, the oldest being the lighthouse, built-in 1897, and still currently in use.
+In the summer, the tower, approximately 37 meters (121 ft) high, allows visitors to enjoy an impressive view over the Baltic Sea and the northern districts of Rostock.

-Warnemünde Olg Stream canal or Alte Strom is a beautiful bay with the draw bridge, full with the fishermen's boats, restaurants and pubs.
-The surrounding streets are full with small colorful houses.
+Warnemünde Olg Stream canal or Alte Strom is a beautiful bay with the draw bridge, full of the fishermen's boats, restaurants, and pubs.
+The surrounding streets are full of small colorful houses.
 The main attraction of the area is the fish market with the fresh Baltic sea catch.

 St. Mary's Church or Marienkirche, on Ziegenmarkt, is an imposing 13th century Brick Gothic church.
 Inside there is a unique astronomical clock built in 1472 by Hans Düringer.

 The remains of the old City Wall can be found in different areas of Rostok's old town.
 The traditional medieval fortification structure used to protect the rich Hanseatic city from the invasions.